Introduction to SAP BASIS

 SAP Provides market place on the web for the following.

--Patches related to program.
+- -Patches related to the program.

--License keys for installation and upgrades.
+- -License keys for installation and upgrades.

--Developer users and generate access keys.
+- -Developer users and generate access keys.

--Create and maintain Remote connections so, that SAP can support customer systems remotely.
+- -Create and maintain Remote connections so, that SAP can support customer systems remotely.